 Under Texas bankruptcy exemptions, 100 percent of your home’s equity is protected from liquidation when you file for bankruptcy—as is some personal property.
 However, you are more likely to keep your home long-term if you file for Chapter 13 rather than Chapter 7 bankruptcy.

-Chapter 13 bankruptcy, also known as a “wage earner” or reorganization plan, assumes you have steady income to pay your debts and ongoing bills.
-Under the supervision of a court-appointed trustee, you will keep all your property and pay all or most of your accumulated debts to date, over three or five years.
+Chapter 13 bankruptcy, also known as a “wage earner” or reorganization plan, assumes you have a steady income to pay your debts and ongoing bills.
+Under the supervision of a court-appointed trustee, you will keep all your property and pay all or most of your accumulated debts over three or five years.
 At the end of the plan, your unsecured debts will be discharged or forgiven.
 Debts with secured creditors, such as mortgages and car loans, cannot be discharged.

 Even with a decent salary, making your Chapter 13 plan payments, paying your mortgage, and staying on top of your bills can be challenging and stressful.

 Friendlyhousebuyers offers the following five tips for a successful Chapter 13 bankruptcy.

 1. Don’t Miss Any More Mortgage Payments

 Bankruptcy puts an automatic stay on any foreclosure proceedings under both Chapters 13 and 7.
 Your Chapter 13 payment plan should resolve your back mortgage debt during the plan’s terms and keep the stay in place.
 However, failure to make ongoing mortgage payments could trigger foreclosure proceedings.
 Some homeowners consider rolling their mortgage payments into their debt repayment plan to ensure they stay current on their mortgage during the plan period.
 Remember you will still owe the remaining loan balance at the end of the three or five years.

 2. Try to Modify Your Mortgage